wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    <pre>Vault v1.7.3 ('5d517c864c8f10385bf65627891bc7ef55f5e827+CHANGES')</pre>

-1. If you don't have a Hashicorp Vault server, follow my instructions to run it (for development/experimentation) locally at:
+1. If you don't have a HashiCorp Vault server, follow my instructions to run it (for development/experimentation) locally at:

    <a target="_blank" href="https://wilsonmar.github.io/hashicorp-vault">
    https://wilsonmar.github.io/hashicorp-vault</a>